Corydon, Indiana: Post-Civil War Period

 In 1889 an attempted murder in Corydon resulted in a lynching.
 A mob of 150 mounted men, led by twenty masked Indiana white cap vigilantes, arrived at the county jail and demanded the release into their custody of two men (James Devin and Charles Tennyson) being held on charges of attempted murder.
 The leaders of the group demanded the keys to the jail, threatening to burn down the town if they were refused; after the sheriff refused to hand over the keys, the mob used hammers to knock down the jail doors and removed the two alleged assailants.
 The two men were dragged to the old Western Bridge, where they were hanged.

 In 1917 the state of Indiana purchased the historic capitol building with the goal of restoring it.
 The Federal-style building opened as a state memorial in 1929–30; it is a part of the Corydon Capitol State Historic Site.
 The Harrison County government also used the former statehouse until a new, three-story county courthouse was completed in 1929, located on the north side of the original 1816 courthouse.

 In 1960 a fire destroyed much of the Harrison County Fairgrounds, including its grandstand.
 A replacement grandstand was acquired from the minor league baseball team at Parkway Field in Louisville, Kentucky, is still in use.

 In 1969 Corydon-born environmental historian Samuel P. Hays donated the 311 acre Hayswood Nature Reserve to the county.
 Known as Hayswood Park, it is the county's second largest nature reserve.

 In 1973 a portion of Corydon's downtown area was listed on the National Register of Historic Places as the Corydon Historic District.
 Initially, the district included major sites dating from the period when Corydon was a territorial and state capital: the Old Capitol/Harrison County Courthouse building, the Governor Hendricks' Headquarters, Constitution Elm, the first state office building, the Kintner-McGrain House (Cedar Glade), and the Posey House, among others.
 In 1989 the historic district's boundary was increased to include The Kintner House Inn, among other commercial and residential buildings.

 In 2008 Corydon celebrated its bicentennial anniversary with a year-long series of events that included the unveiling of a $200,000 bronze statue of Honorable Frank O'Bannon, the late governor of Indiana and a former citizen of Corydon.

+A local attraction in Corydon was Butt Drugs, a drugstore known for its unique name, service, and merchandise.
+The store opened in 1952 and closed in 2023.